wickhill/dragon-beats/README.md

 ## Project Origins

 DragonBeats originated from our motivation to create a useful application for students who are seeking music to enhance extended study sessions.
 Built using Spotify's API, DragonBeats integrates our knowledge of third-party APIs, authorization flows, and user accessibility.
+DragonBeats features genres like Classical, Jazz, and Nature Sounds, with curated playlists designed to support focused study environments.

 <p align="right">(<a href="#top">back to top</a>)</p>